JJsdxd/obsidian/BioMed/MODULE 1.md

 	This is considered depolarised state **Repolarization**
-	once the inrush of Na+ ions ends due to the voltage gradient created the voltage gated Na channels close and the membrane returns to original state then an active process called sodium pumping transports Na+ ions to the outside of the cell to regain original state
+	once the inrush of Na+ ions ends due to the voltage gradient created the voltage gated Na channels close and the membrane returns to original state then an active process called sodium pumping transports Na+ ions to the outside of the cell to regain original state of the cell
+**Action Potential**
+	The potential of a particular cell during which it is depolarizing and repolarizing The time period varies with type of cell all or nothing any stimulus below the threshold -55mV does not cause any depolarization/action and any stimulus above will trigger it

+	stays at -70mV upon stimulus moves to

 - [ ] Nernst equation
 - [ ] tissue electrode interface